”Until you get comfortable with being alone, you will never know if you are choosing someone out of love or loneliness.” Quotemaster

 - You’re reluctant to introduce them to your closest friends and relatives

-To figure out if you’re rebounding, it’s important to spend time reflecting on your current emotional state, wants, and desires.
+To figure out if you’re rebounding, it’s essential to spend time reflecting on your current emotional state, wants, and desires.
 Ask yourself about the emotions you feel when you think about your ex.
 Are you still in love with them?
 Also, think about the reasons why your past relationship broke down.
-You should also think about whether you’re truly emotionally ready to get into a new relationship, as well as how much commitment you’re ready to give.
+It would help to consider whether you’re emotionally ready to enter a new relationship and how much commitment you’re prepared to give.

 How long does a rebound relationship usually last?

-Rebound relationships usually have a short shelf life as they’re typically not based on a strong foundation.
+Rebound relationships usually have a short shelf life as they are not based on a solid foundation.
 Some call it ”emotional Band-Aids”.
 In most cases, at least one person in the relationship entered into it as a knee-jerk reaction to their previous break-up — instead of out of true feelings for the new person.
 Like regular relationships, rebound relationships go through several stages before they’re done.
-Ultimately, it’s best not to get bogged down in the stages your new relationship may be going through and overthinking how long your rebound may last — everyone’s different, after all.
+Ultimately, it’s best not to get bogged down in the stages your new relationship may go through and overthink how long your rebound may last — everyone’s different, after all.
 (Photo by Mathias P.R.
 Reding from Pexels)

 Is a rebound relationship healthy?

-Rebound relationships are a common way to cope with breakups and the associated major feelings of loss and sadness.
-It’s important to know when you may be in a rebound relationship, so you can better understand if it’s really the right move for you at this current time.
+Rebound relationships are a common way to cope with breakups and the associated significant feelings of loss and sadness.
+Knowing when you may be in a rebound relationship can help you better understand if it’s the right move for you now.

 Article by: Kylee Ryers